sandroasp/BizTalk-Server-Learning-Path/Working-with-Orquestrations/Access-and-change-message-values-inside-orchestration/README.md

-# Handling Exceptions inside BizTalk Orchestrations
+# Accessing and change message values inside orchestration
 # Introduction
 There are 3 ways that we can read and set values of the message inside orchestration:
 * Using Property promotion